-India is a country which is known for its cultural diversity as such there are many religions and as per the religion, people speak different languages.
-In India, there are approximately 21 languages: Assamese, Bodo, Bangla, Dogri, Hindi, Gujarati, Kannada, Konkani, Kashmiri, Manipuri, Malayalam, Marathi, Marwari, Nepali, Punjabi, Tamil, Telugu, Sindhi, Santali, and Urdu.
+India is a country renowned for its cultural diversity, where people speak a variety of languages based on their religious and regional backgrounds.
+There are approximately 21 major languages in India, including Assamese, Bodo, Bangla, Dogri, Hindi, Gujarati, Kannada, Konkani, Kashmiri, Manipuri, Malayalam, Marathi, Marwari, Nepali, Punjabi, Tamil, Telugu, Sindhi, Santali, and Urdu.
+Learn about these languages and explore their unique features to enhance your understanding of India’s linguistic richness.

 In this article, we would Learn the Rajasthani Marwari language and would learn how to speak Common Marwari languages Sentences fluently.
 Marwari or Marwadi or Marvadi is a Rajasthani language and is spoken in the Rajasthan state.